patrickms2/awesome-laravel-modules/readme.md

 ## About laravel-modules

-Laravel-modules is a Module Management package for Laravel developed by Nicolas Widart.
+Laravel-modules is a Module Management package for Laravel developed by Nicolas Widart and the open-source community.

 ## Table of Contents